-The completion of our ongoing developments, through 2018, have remaining costs to fund of approximately \$1.4 billion.
-We have approximately \$77 million of secured debt (of which our share is approximately \$70 million) expiring through the end of 2014.
-In addition, we anticipate that we will redeem the remaining 360,126 Series Four Preferred Units at a redemption price of \$50.00 per unit plus accrued and unpaid distributions.
-We believe that our strong liquidity, including available cash as of May 5, 2014 of approximately \$0.9 billion, the approximately \$990 million available under our Unsecured Line of Credit and proceeds from potential asset sales provide sufficient capacity to meet our debt obligations and fund our remaining capital requirements on existing development projects, our foreseeable potential development activity and pursue additional attractive investment opportunities.
-Boston Proprieties, Inc. expects to establish a new at-the-market equity offering program upon the expiration of its existing program in June 2014.
+The completion of our ongoing developments, through 2019, have remaining costs to fund of approximately \$1.6 billion.
+We have approximately \$14 million of secured debt (of which our share is approximately \$7 million) expiring through the end of 2014 after repayment of our \$63 million secured mortgage at New Dominion Technology Park, Building Two on July 1, 2014.
+In addition, we have approximately \$152 million (of which our share is approximately \$38 million) of secured debt that matures in 2015 and \$300 million and \$250 million of unsecured senior notes that mature on April 15, 2015 and June 1, 2015, respectively.
+We believe that our strong liquidity, including available cash as of August 4, 2014 of approximately \$0.7 billion, the approximately \$990 million available under our Unsecured Line of Credit and proceeds from potential asset sales provide sufficient capacity to meet our debt obligations and fund our remaining capital requirements on existing development projects, our foreseeable potential development activity and pursue additional attractive investment opportunities.
+On June 3, 2014 Boston Properties, Inc. established a new \$600 million ATM program to replace its existing \$600 million ATM program that was expiring.
 Given the relatively low interest rates currently available to us in the debt markets, we may seek to enhance our liquidity in the future, which may result in us carrying additional cash and cash equivalents pending our use of the proceeds.
 In order to reduce future cash interest payments, as well as future amounts due at maturity or upon redemption, we may, from time to time, purchase unsecured senior notes for cash in open market purchases or privately negotiated transactions, or both.
 We will evaluate any such potential transactions in light of then-existing market conditions, taking into account the trading prices of the notes, our current liquidity and prospects for future access to capital.